Henry Havelock: Indian Rebellion of 1857–1859

+Death

-There he died on 24 November 1857 of dysentery, a few days after the siege was lifted.
+He died in Lucknow on 24 November 1857 of dysentery, a few days after the siege was lifted.
 He lived long enough to receive news that he was to be created a Baronet for the first three battles of the campaign; but he never knew of the major-generalship which was conferred shortly afterwards.
 With his baronetcy came a pension of £1,000 a year voted by Parliament.
 He was also appointed Colonel of the 3rd (East Kent) Regiment of Foot ("The Buffs") in December, as news of his death had yet to reach England.
 The baronetcy was afterwards bestowed upon his eldest son, Henry, in the following January; while to his widow, by Royal Warrant of Precedence, were given the rights to which she would have been entitled had her husband survived and been created a baronet.
 Parliament awarded pensions of £1,000 a year each to widow and son.